 If you’re looking to live outside of Baltimore City proper — perhaps to access better public schools — try on Ellicott City for size.
 Niche ranks Ellicott City as the #1 best place to live in the Baltimore area in 2023, giving it maximum ratings for both its public schools and family appeal.
 Located just a little less than 15 miles west of Baltimore, the commute into the city (traffic willing) is only around 25 minutes by car or about an hour and a half via public transit.

-It can get expensive here, at least as far as housing costs go.
-The median listing home price is just above $646,000.
+It can get expensive here, at least as far as housing costs go, with the average home value around $687,000.
 Single-family homes built in the mid-50s that feature multiple bedrooms and yards are common, but there’s also a decent peppering of homes that are both older and newer.
-And surprisingly, at $1,955 a month, the average rent here is only about $400 more than in Baltimore.
+And, surprisingly, at $2,050 a month, the average rent here is only about $400 more than in Baltimore.

 It’s mostly families here, and the vibe here is pretty suburban, but you’re not out in the boonies — city amenities are decent with restaurants, cafés, parks, and consumer chains.
-There are also 22 public schools (and 10 private schools) serving Ellicott City, including several that rank in Niche’s top 10 in the state for their grade levels.
+This is also one of the best neighborhoods in Baltimore when it comes to public schools.
+There are 22 public schools (and 10 private schools) serving Ellicott City, including several that rank in Niche’s top 10 in the state for their grade levels.

 A little further out from Baltimore, Columbia is a great suburb to consider if you’re looking for a slightly bigger town with slightly better nightlife options.
-Niche ranks Columbia as the fifth-best city to raise a family in America with an overall A+ rating.
+Niche ranks Columbia in the top five best cities to raise a family in America, giving it an overall A+ rating.
 The vibe here is dense and suburban, and, in addition to lots of young families, you’ll also find several young professionals living in Columbia.
-Commuters can expect about a 20-minute drive into Baltimore, which is roughly 20 miles away.
+Commuters can expect about a 20-minute drive into Baltimore.

-The average home value in Columbia is nearly $450,000, and single-family homes with multiple bedrooms and nice yards are the norm.
-The average apartment is 949 square feet, and you can expect to pay $1,989 per month for rent on average.
-Several of Columbia’s 46 public schools are in the top 10 in the state for their grade levels, including Clarksville Elementary School, Burleigh Manor Middle School, and River Hill High School.
+The average home value in Columbia is just over $475,000, and single-family homes with multiple bedrooms and nice yards are the norm.
+The average apartment is 950 square feet, and you can expect to pay $2,075 per month for rent on average.
+Several of Columbia’s 23 public schools are in the top 10 in the state for their grade levels, including Clarksville Elementary School, Burleigh Manor Middle School, and River Hill High School.

 Want a few more neighborhoods in the Baltimore area to consider?
 Give these a go: